Gavin Sheets Player Props: White Sox vs. Dodgers

-The Chicago White Sox, including Gavin Sheets (.214 on-base percentage in past 10 games, 87 points below season-long percentage), take on starter Tony Gonsolin and the Los Angeles Dodgers at Dodger Stadium, Tuesday at 10:10 PM ET.
+On Thursday, Gavin Sheets (.080 slugging percentage in past 10 games, with no home runs) and the Chicago White Sox play the Los Angeles Dodgers, whose starting pitcher will be Michael Grove.
+First pitch is at 10:10 PM ET.

-In his last game he had a hitless showing (0-for-3) against the Marlins.
+He had a hitless showing in his most recent game (0-for-2) against the Dodgers.

 Gavin Sheets Game Info & Props vs. the Dodgers